junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The heated air around the body changes the form and shape of the flesh, just like the vision of stretches of the road shift through the heated air.
 Shortly, Dean finds it difficult to tell if it's because the air deceives the vision, or the actual physical shape of Cas's body is being transformed.
 Some distant part of his body seems to be sizing down, but Dean can't really tell for sure.
 There are more lights gathering.

-He continues to try anyway, focusing on the thought that he's fixing Cas's body up.
-Dean still finds the idea too unearthly, he would rather it like fixing Impala's engine, one that he can open the hood, disconnect and reconnect the pipes, and see the broken parts, then he can use wrenches and screwdrivers to fix it.
+He continues to try anyway, focusing on the thought that he's fixing Cas's body up, using the grace that is inside him, almost like part of him now.
+Dean still finds the idea too unearthly, he would rather it like fixing Impala's engine, one that he can open the hood, disconnect and reconnect the pipes, and find the broken parts, then he can use wrenches and screwdrivers to fix it.
 It's easy.

 He is good at fixing things, he has always been.
 And the process of seeing something recovered from broken, it calms him.
 He's not the one breaking things, he's the one that fixes them.
 Dean thinks.
 He just wishes he's as good in fixing people.